KonstantinSimeonov/hex-sweeper/README.md

 # Hexagonal minesweeper

 Web based minesweeper where the field and the cells have the shape of a hexagon.
+You can play it [here](https://hexsweeper.herokuapp.com).
+Initial loading can take several seconds because heroku sleeps apps in free mode.

 ## Features